 - Additionally, HDMI Licensing, LLC will maintain a list of approved connectors.
 For a device to pass CTS 1.2a testing at an ATC, all connectors on such device must appear on the approved connector list.
 To add a connector to this list, the vendor must submit to the ATC or HDMI Licensing, LLC full and passing testing results.

 Return to top

 - Higher speed: HDMI 1.3 increases its single-link bandwidth to 340 MHz (10.2 Gbps) to support the demands of future HD display devices, such as higher resolutions, Deep Color and high frame rates.
-In addition, built into the HDMI 1.3 specification is the technical foundation that will let future versions of HDMI reach significantly higher speeds.
+In addition, built into the HDMI 1.3 specification is the technical foundation that will let future versions of the HDMI Specification reach significantly higher speeds.

 - Deep Color: HDMI 1.3 supports 10-bit, 12-bit and 16-bit (RGB or YCbCr) color depths, up from the 8-bit depths in previous versions of the HDMI specification, for stunning rendering of over one billion colors in unprecedented detail.